kbayraktar/kbayraktar.github.io/te_markdown/local-setup.md

 bash stop-tutorial # stop the first brought up tutorial
 ```

-After this step you can start a fresh, clean version of the next tutorial (e.g. creating a testcase) by typing following on your terminal
+After this step you can start a fresh, clean version of the next tutorial (e.g. creating a testcase) by typing the following on your terminal

 ` bash run-hero-create-testcase `